Arrival Point

 We’ll pause at Dochula Pass, a sweeping viewpoint surrounded by 108 memorial stupas.
 On a clear day, the snowy mountains make this one of the most iconic photo ops in Bhutan.

 Lunch is in the Lobesa Valley, then we arrive in Gangtey, a glacial valley known for its wide open landscapes and as the winter home of the rare black-necked cranes.
-If you’re up for it, we’ll stretch our legs on the Gangtey Nature Trail, an easy and peaceful 1.5-hour walk past pine forests, village homes, and farm fields.
-If you’d rather skip the walk, you can opt to visit the Gangtey Monastery or the Black-Necked Crane Center instead.
+You can opt to visit the Gangtey Monastery or the Black-Necked Crane Center, or you can ask your guide about an easy hike!

 It’s a slower, softer pace out here—and it feels like exactly what you needed.